draconas1/foundry-4e-tools/README.md

 ### Replace Dead Status Icon
 I found the dead status icon hard to see in some tokens.
 There is now a configuration option that replaces it with a big red skull and crossbones.

+## Compendiums
+### Drac's Items
+#### MM3 Monster Stats Setter
+Add this item to an actor and then run the tem to trigger the attached macro.
+The macro will set the HP/defences/other stuff as per MM3 on a business card based on the monsters level and role.

+For further details see the description in the item

+### Drac's Macros
+Macros all have comments at the start explaining what they are doing.

+#### Required Knowledge
+Private messages the GM with the DC's of monster knowledge checks based on the monsters level.
+Also attempts to guess what skill is needed based on the monsters origin, type and other types.

+Designed for use with my imported monsters that have the medium and hard knowledge check info ready and waiting as features that you can dump into the chat.

+#### Toggle Mark
+A demo macro that toggles on a mark status effect on all selected tokens.
+Easy to customise to your most common status effects.

+#### Toggle Token Light
+Makes the selected tokens give off light and toggles the "torch" status effect to match.
+Brings up a menu with the most common 4E light sources.

 ## Addins
 Compatibility for 4E for the following modules:
 * Auto Complete Inline Properties: https://github.com/ghost-fvtt/FVTT-Autocomplete-Inline-Properties
 * Drag Ruler: https://github.com/manuelVo/foundryvtt-drag-ruler

 # Thanks
 Dan Houston and Dave Barnett both kindly created the SVG art of the 4E power icons for me when I posted a request out to my friends :)